- The Law

-The court will determine the value according to representations made.
-If the property is beyond repair, then the value will be the replacement cost on the open market at the time of the damage being caused.
-If the property is repairable, then the value will be the repair costs or the replacement costs whichever is the lesser.
+The court will determine the value based upon representations made by the parties.
+If the property is beyond repair, the value will be the replacement cost on the open market at the time the damage was caused.
+If the property is repairable, then the value will be the cost of repair or replacement, whichever is the lesser.

-If the defendant is charged on the same occasion with two or more Scheduled offences and the court considers that they constitute a series of two or more offences of the same or similar character, then it is the aggregate value of the two or more offences that will go to make up the relevant sum.
-In other words, the defendant will have a right to elect Crown Court trial even if individually, the two or more offences amount to a figure under £5000.
+If the defendant is charged on the same occasion with two or more Scheduled offences and the court considers that they constitute a series of two or more offences of the same or similar character, then it is the aggregate value of the two or more offences that will make up the relevant sum.
+In other words, the defendant will have a right to elect Crown Court trial even if individually, the offences amount to a figure under £5000.

 The working of Section 22 MCA follows that contained in rule 9 Indictment Rules 1971.
 The courts usually interpret offences of the same or similar character to mean two or more criminal damage charges that are to be considered by the court.
 "Charged on the same occasion" means being put to the defendant in court on the same occasion.
 Otherwise charges initiated by summons would be excluded, as would an attempt by the prosecution to avoid election for trial by bringing the defendant to court on different dates for each offence.

-The offence of criminal damage where the property is destroyed or damaged by fire is charged as arson: see Section 1(3) of the Act.
+Where property is destroyed or damaged by fire arson should be charged : see Section 1(3) of the Act.